pklostos/FinalProject2015/Process diary.md

 Technical progress: Started jquery while continuing through Javascript.
 Also built the airbnb site for HTML/CSS implementation.
 Started on "build an ineractive site" as well.
 This implements jquery in a real life scenario.

 Key points to come out of curating lecture:
+Characteristic of the web and curating:
+- Code can challenge you a lot
+- Ephemerality
+- A challenge for institutions – dynamic structure.
+Do we want to control it?
+- Media theory – Language of media – Lev Manovich
+- There’s a whole web to link to it.
+Makes it difficult to separate.
+- Peter Lundfeldt – it’s always in becoming.
+Unfinished condition.
+- Are they a user or a visitor?
+- You can have an archive reflecting on an art piece

 # Week 05 - 3/24 - Spring break.
 Second lecture in online curating. kontaktspace.com registerd.
 Soundings exhibition re-worked.
 Main landing page mocked up.
 Key thoughts:
+Need to start thinking about other exhibitions and how they work together.
+Do they have a similar look and feel or stand alone?

 Links for this week:
 http://furtherfield.org/projects/netartizens-project